informalsystems/tendermint-rs/docs/spec/lightclient/detection/req-ibc-detection.md

 - we have to specify what precisely `queryChainConsensusState` returns.
 It cannot be the complete lightstore.
 Is the last header enough?

-- we would like to assume that every now and then (smaller than the trusting period) a correct relayer checks whether the handler is on a different branch than the relayer, in order to check the handler's light store.
+- we would like to assume that every now and then (smaller than the trusting period) a correct relayer checks whether the handler is on a different branch than the relayer.
   And we would like that this is enough to achieve the Handler requirement.

    - here the correctness argument would be easy if a correct relayer is based on a light client with a *trusted* state, that is, a light client who never changes its opinion about trusted.
-Then if such a correct relayer checks-in with a handler, it will detect a fork, and act in-time.
+Then if such a correct relayer checks-in with a handler, it will detect a fork, and act in time.

-- if the light client does not provide this interface, in the case of a fork, we need some assumption about a correct relayer being on a different branch than the handler to check-in not too late.
+   - if the light client does not provide this interface, in the case of a fork, we need some assumption about a correct relayer being on a different branch than the handler, and we need such a relayer to check-in not too late.
 Also what happens if the relayer's light client is forced to roll-back its lightstore?
-  Does it have to recheck all handlers?
+     Does it have to re-check all handlers?